nxt-insurance/nxt_schema/README.md

 end
 ```

-In order to make the schema more readable you can make use of several aliases to create required, optional or
+In order to make the schema more readable you can make use of several predicate aliases to create required, optional or
 (omni)present nodes.

+#### Predicate aliases

 ```ruby
 NxtSchema.root do